segmentio/segment-docs/README.md

 For local development, you can always run `make seed` to use the example files if you don't want to mess with interacting with the Platform API.

 ### API Key
 The Platform API needs an API key to pull in the _latest_ catalog data and currently looks for one in the environment variable `PLATFORM_API_TOKEN`.
-This value is stored in a special file named `.env` that the appropriate scripts reference..
+This value is stored in a special file named `.env` that the appropriate scripts reference.
 You can what this file looks like by looking at `.env.example`

 If you want to interact with the Platform API, locally, first make sure you have run `make env`.
 This will create the appropriate `.env` file for you to work with